oxidist/oxidist.github.io/about/index.md

 I'm a student of mathematics and occasional programmer.

-I am interested in algebra and logic, especially different types of lambda calculi
+I am interested in algebra and logic, especially different types of lambda calculi and type theories.

 I mainly work in Haskell, Python and C, although I have also learnt (and loved) Scheme while reading SICP.